The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying.

 You don't.

-The Democrats are running away from liberalism as fast as they can, which they always do every election, and the genuine conservatives are being trashed by everybody while the other candidates are being told or are saying that they're the most conservative out there.
+And the genuine conservatives are being trashed by everybody while the other candidates are being told or are saying that they're the most conservative out there.

-In our lifetime, meanwhile, the Democrat media complex is trying to portray the Tea Party and Middle America as kooks, as radicals.
+Meanwhile, the Democrat media complex is trying to portray the Tea Party and Middle America as kooks, as radicals.

-Well, you know, he deserves our support here, but a Republican for all these years.
+Well, you know, he deserves our support.

-This is how you uh climb the ladder in party politics and loyalty, we gotta two-way street and so forth.
+But a Republican for all these years, this is how you climb the ladder in party politics and loyalty.

-They'd be supporting O'Donnell now if Castle didn't want to be a senator.
+Castle didn't want to be a senator.

-He's been governor, he's been a member of Congress.
+He's been a member of Congress.

 All the while, the Democrat media complex out there trying to tell everybody in the country what a bunch of kooks Sarah Palin is, Tea Party is, Middle America, a bunch of kooks and radicals.

-So it really is, like Mr. Cotevilla said, it's a ruling class.
+So it really is, like Mr. Codevilla said, it's the ruling class, whatever party identifier attaches to them versus the everyman.

 What do you mean?